 Also, if you’re part of the Ilona Andrews team reading this, I love the website redesign! ❤

-4. Various Series — Seanan McGuire
+6. Various Urban Fantasy Series with a Female Lead — Seanan McGuire

 Another writer who falls under the “Prolific AF” category is Seanan McGuire.
 I fell in love with her work when stumbling across the “Toby Daye” series (takes the slant of “Fairies living in and around San Francisco” slant, think of it as Holly Black for adults) and I also love her Incryptid series (family of human-ish folks who protect the world from supernatural creatures, and protect supernatural creatures from the world).